Jack Straw (rebel leader): Jack Straw in English culture

 Whether Straw was a real person, a pseudonym for Tyler, or simply a result of confusion on the part of chroniclers remote from the events they were describing, he went on to become a part of the popular narrative of the revolt.

 Jack Straw and the other rebel leaders are introduced in John Gower's Vox Clamantis Book I Chapter XI.
-The defeat of the rebels is covered in Chapter IXX.
+The defeat of the rebels is covered in Chapter XIX.
 Macaulay's notes to Vox include Thomas Fuller's translation of the Chapter XI passage.